mindspore-ai/mindspore/model_zoo/official/cv/maskrcnn/README.md

 ### result

-Inference result is saved in current path, you can find result like this in log file.
+Inference result is saved in current path, you can find result like this in acc.log file.

 ```bash
 Evaluate annotation type *bbox*